kaybless/printf/README.md

 # printf
-printf project to be done in teams of 2 people (your team: Kayode Adeniji, Gerald Ugwuanyi
+printf project to be done in teams of 2 people ( Kayode Adeniji, Gerald Ugwuanyi